mvogelgesang/uswds-sf-lightning-community/CONTRIBUTING.md

 Add the new component to the src/package.xml

 `sfdx force:source:manifest:create --sourcepath src --manifestname src/package.xml`

+### Generating Component Documentation with JSDoc

+When you prompt your LLM to generate or update LWC code with JSDoc, reference `prompts/jsdoc_conventions.md` content in your prompt or refer to it (if the LLM supports multi-file context).
+For example:

+**Your Prompt to A4D/Gemini/Cursor:**

+> Using the following JSDoc conventions, generate jsdoc comments for `myNewComponent.js` while following the conventions outlined in `prompts/jsdoc_conventions.md`

+By providing this detailed, example-driven reference, the LLM will have a very clear and explicit guide on how to format the JSDoc, including your specific `@alias` requirement for classes, ensuring consistent and high-quality documentation output.

 ### Handling in-component validation & builder feedback